-Gotrax GXL v2 is Gotrax flagship model and they continuously improve upon the concept.
+Gotrax GXL v2 is the Gotrax flagship model and they continuously improve upon the concept.
 It has a 250W front-mounted hub motor that delivers a top speed of up to 15.5 mph(25kmh).
-The lithium battery on the GXL is found in its stem making it front heavy but nothing that interferes with the riding experience.
+The lithium battery on the Gotrax GXL is found in its stem making it front heavy but nothing that interferes with the riding experience.
 It’s a 5.2Ah battery of 36V and can deliver a maximum riding distance of around 9-12 miles(14-20km) per charge.
 The battery needs about 4 hours for a full recharge.

 The scooter has a slightly lower maximum user weight of 220lbs(100kg) compared to most others at 265lbs(120kg).

 The scooter is easy to use and has features such as disc brake, regenerative braking, and a bright LCD display.
 All this leaves the scooter with a total weight of 27lbs(12.2kg).
 Folding is simple and just as the others on our list it snaps together with the rear fender giving it a much more stable folding position.

 It is well worth its price and will be able to accommodate most shorter commutes without trouble.back to menu ↑

 5. Razor E Prime – As light as it gets

 The E-prime from Razor is one of the lightest electric scooters on the market that actually caters to adults.
 There is a downside though, by being so light it can actually only handles riders up to 176lbs(79kg).

 It has a couple of led lights on its stem that shows you how much juice you got left and a regenerative electric brake but that’s about it when it comes to its features for the E-prime.
 Still, it’s fully foldable making it the lightest electric scooter on the list at 21lbs(9.5kg).